RULES & REGULATIONS

 6.4 All students must finish their food/drinks before the recess ends.

 6.5 All students should help to maintain the cleanliness of the school canteen.

-6.6 P1 to P4 students are to assemble at the canteen immediately after recess before proceeding to their classrooms
+6.6 P1 to P3 students are to assemble at the assembly area immediately after recess before proceeding to their classrooms

 7.1 Students should not bring any valuables to school.

-7.2 Any confiscated valuable will be returned to the child at the end of the year.
+7.2 Any confiscated valuable will be returned to the child at an appropriate time.

-7.3 Girls may wear plain stud earrings.
+7.3 Girls may wear plain earrings.
 Multiple earrings are not allowed.